-We provides professional in-house consultation and services to campus offices and organizations in the following areas:
+Professional, in-house consultation and services are provided in the following areas:

 - Promotional campaigns